-Wells Fargo offers both new and used car loans to help you get behind the wheel.
+Wells Fargo offers loans for both new and used vehicles.
 While the bank once provided auto loans directly to consumers, Wells Fargo now partners with over 11,000 independent auto dealerships throughout the United States.

 Rather than applying at a Wells Fargo bank directly, you’ll apply through one of their partner dealerships after you’ve found a car that you’d like to buy.
 This company also offers loans for specialty vehicles, like motorcycles.

-In addition to auto loans, Wells Fargo offers auto loan refinancing, and you can complete a refinance application directly with Wells Fargo.
-So even if you have a low credit score, you may still be eligible for refinancing.
+Wells Fargo also offers auto loan refinancing, and you can complete a refinance application directly with the bank.
+So, even if you have a low credit score, you may still be eligible for refinancing.
 With terms up to 72 months, these loans offer plenty of versatility.

 Wells Fargo Auto Loan Application Requirements

 When you’re ready to apply for a loan, you’ll need to have the following information:

 - Personal information, including your Social Security number